prasanthcodes/digital_rain_india/README.md

-digital character rain using indian languages.(as in matrix)
+Digital character rain using indian languages.(as in matrix)

-files:
+Files:
 character_rain.py - simple character rain using hindi.
 digital_rain.py - hindi character digital rain as in matrix.
 digital_rain_tricolor.py - hindi character digital rain as in matrix with indian tricolor.